mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 ### Data Properties and Relations
+Data properties are used to describe attributes of classes.
+These properties provide quantitative information about dishes and ingredients, enabling more precise dietary recommendations.

 | Top Data Properties    | Characteristic | Type    |
 |------------------------|----------------|---------|
 | hasCalorieValue        | Functional     | Integer |